[updated June 2019]

 When we travel it’s nice to put English on the shelf for awhile and try to learn a new language… or at least the most important phrases – ‘please,’ ‘thank-you,’ and, of course, ‘cheers!’
-Check out my article recently published on Matador Nights on “How to Say Cheers in 50 Languages.”
-Sante.
+But do you know how to say “Cheers” in Spanish or other languages?
+Here’s a handy list of how to say “Cheers” in different languages!

-When traveling the act of sharing a libation with a local brings people together all over the world.
-So it’s very important that you learn how to say “cheers” to your new found friends.
-Here is a cheat sheet for you to print out, laminate, tuck into your passport, or copy to your cell phone.
-Enjoy.
+It’s very important that you learn how to say “cheers” in other languagea with your new found friends.
+Here is a cheat sheet for you to print out, laminate, tuck into your passport, or just save on your cell phone.
+Salud and prost!

 Candy is Dandy, But liquor is quicker.